lebr0nli/GEP/README.md

 5. Enjoy!

 > [!IMPORTANT]
 > After the installation, the script will automatically add `source /path/to/GEP/gdbinit-gep.py` to your `~/.gdbinit` file.
-Please make sure this line is **always** at the end of your `~/.gdbinit` file during future modifications of your `~/.gdbinit` to avoid some unexpected behaviors.
+Please make sure this line is **always** in your `~/.gdbinit` file during future modifications of your `~/.gdbinit`.
+Otherwise, you need to manually source it via CLI options (See the [GDB documentation](https://sourceware.org/gdb/onlinedocs/gdb/Initialization-Files.html) for more information).

 ## How to update the version of GEP?